tfausak/tfausak.github.io/_drafts/immediately-migrating-existing-passwords-to-bcrypt.md

 At first, and for no good reason, I disliked the idea of bcrypting a password hash.
 It just felt weird.
 I asked around and everyone
-agreed: weird, but not real objections.
+agreed: weird, but no real objections.

 So I decided to do a little research.
 After all, combining cryptographic primitives in the wrong way is an easy way to do cryptography wrong.